Quantitative analysis of phase transitions in two-dimensional XY models using persistent homology: Method

 In this work we will be working with finite two-dimensional lattices with a circle valued spin at each lattice site.
 To apply persistent homology we must choose how to define a filtration for a given configuration $\boldsymbol{\theta} = \{\theta_i\}$, where $\theta_i$ represents the spins as angles.
 Our idea is to filter the square tiling of the plane corresponding to the lattice $\Lambda$ according to the differences in neighbouring spins.
 For each cell in this cubical complex, we will specify a time at which it appears, and then $F_t$ is the subcomplex of the plane consisting of all cells that have appeared by time $t$.
 Denote the smallest angle between spins $\theta_i$ and $\theta_j$ by $d_{ij}$.
 This can also be seen as the length of the shortest arc between $\theta_i$ and $\theta_j$ on the unit circle.
 Then taking the lattice as a 2-dimensional cubical complex, we introduce each vertex $i$ at time $0$, each edge $\langle ij \rangle$ at time $\frac{1}{2\pi}{d_{ij}}$, and each plaquette $\square$ at time $\text{max}_{i,j\in\square}\,\frac{1}{2\pi}{d_{ij}}$.
 We will call this the angle difference filtration.
 We will also introduce another similar filtration to use with the Nematic XY model in Section \ref{sec:nematic}.
 This will instead use a nematic angle difference $d_{ij}^n$ which denotes the smallest angle between the spins $\theta_i$ and $\theta_j$ considered as directionless rods.
 We can think of this as the length of the shortest arc connecting the head of one spin to either the head or tail of the other spin.
 That is $d_{ij}^n = \min(d_{ij}, \pi - d_{ij})$.
 We will call this the nematic angle difference filtration.

 The intuition behind these filtrations originally came from considering the 2D XY model.
 Regions of the lattice where spins vary slowly will be introduced in the angle difference filtration early, while regions containing rapidly varying spins, such as at the centre of vortices, will enter the filtration later.
 We should expect then, at least at low temperatures, that each vortex will be manifested as a hole in the filtered lattice which is formed early on in the filtration, and which only gets filled in much later: i.e. a persistent $H_1$ class.
 Figure \ref{fig:barcode} shows an example of this.
 However we will see that this kind of filtration can capture other structure such as spin waves, or half-vortices and domain walls when we look at the Nematic XY model.
 Moreover, compared to the point cloud filtrations used in \cite{tran2020topological, olsthoorn2020finding} this class of filtrations has the computational benefit that edges are only introduced between neighbouring lattice sites and only elementary cubes up to dimension 2 are included, greatly speeding up the computation of persistent homology.
+In this case the filtrations consist of subcomplexes of the plane, so contain cubes of dimension at most 2 anyway.
+But note that for models on higher dimensional lattices, including cubes of higher dimension in the filtration would not have any effect on $H_1$ which is the only homological degree we use in our analysis.
 As discussed in Appendix \ref{appendix:stability}, the persistence diagrams obtained using these filtrations are stable with respect to small perturbations to the spins, in contrast to the sublevel set filtration used in \cite{cole2020quantitative}.